harun-alrosyid/harunalrosyid.com/README.md

 # Inspirations

-Honestly i'm not designer.
+Honestly, i'm not designer.
 I can't create fresh and awesome design.
-Cause, my focus is create and development application product.
+Because my focus is building and developing applications.

 To build good design for my Personal Website, Some element or component is imitation from other website.